mfatiga/init.lua/README.md

 Features:
  - lazy for plugin management
  - telescope for search and navigation
+ - file tree-view and file manager integrated
  - lsp with autocomplete
- - mason for language server management
+ - language server management integration using mason
  - treesitter for code analysis and coloring
  - undotree for undo history
  - lualine for bottom status line